gotamer/hdkeys/README.md

 A very simple and easy to use bitcoin(btc) and nostr key/wallet generator.

+- hdkeys allows for the creation of mnemonic seeds, and Hierarchical Deterministic (HD) addresses.
+- hdkeys supports BIP39 passphrase protection.
+- creates Bitcoin and Nostr accounts from the same mnemonic seeds
+- hdkeys can create WIF (Wallet Import Format), and decode private keys from WIF

 *   BIP32 - Hierarchical Deterministic Wallets
 *   BIP39 - Mnemonic code for generating deterministic keys
 *   BIP43 - Purpose Field for Deterministic Wallets